christophernajafi/stock-chatbot/README.md

 # Stock Chatbot

-A chatbot using the Twilio API that gives a user the latest stock price when given a ticker symbol.
+An SMS chatbot that gives a user the latest stock price when given a ticker symbol.

 ## Screenshot